-- 2. Explain in details mitigation strategies and also list out merits and demerits. - 3.
-Describe Seismic Hazard Analysis in details.
+3. Describe Seismic Hazard Analysis in details.

-- 1. Investigate the disaster risk can be reduced through community participation? - 2.
-Explain the role of central Government in responding to disasters - 3.
+- 1. Create the community contingency plan and preventive measures to be taken by the local community during any one of the disaster - 2.
+Investigate the disaster risk can be reduced through community participation? - 3.
+Explain the role of central Government in responding to disasters - 4.
 Describe suitable mitigation and preparedness measures that the community should take in advance to guard a EQ disaster occurring again.